Ministers and shadow ministers

 Ministers are members of the Australian Government who have been given an area of responsibility - a portfolio - for how Australia is run.
 The way in which portfolios are created varies according to the government of the day.
 Some examples of ministerial portfolios are health, environment, finance, education, defence, foreign affairs, trade, community welfare, and immigration.

 The Prime Minister and ministers are part of the executive government.
 The executive is responsible for developing government policy and putting government decisions into action.
-The Australian Constitution gives the Queen executive power; in reality, it is the Prime Minister and ministers who perform the work of the executive government.
+The Australian Constitution gives the King executive power; in reality, it is the Prime Minister and ministers who perform the work of the executive government.

 How ministers are chosen